 - Increases vitality and energy.

-- Helps prevent physical diseases like osteoporosis and arthritis.
+- Helps prevent bone and joint diseases like osteoporosis and arthritis.

 - Prevents depression.